chihyang/eopl3/ch05/README.md

 referred to anymore while two or more values exist at the same time.
 In such case the environment in the procedure cannot be freed too early.
 More cases could be found to make the simple RC fail.
-So I gave up the endeavor: I use value copy for every data types (except for continuation): procedure, expressed value, and environment.
+So I gave up the endeavor: I use value copy for every data types except continuation and ast.
 This is ineffective but quite enough for small tests.